The European Growth Opportunity

 European VC funding has grown 502% since 2013

 At a surface level, 2023 was another down year for European fundraising following the 2021 heights.
 Total funding raised reached USD 55.5 billion, down c.
-50% on 2021 and close to 40%down on 2022 funding.
+50% on 2021 and close to 40% down on 2022 funding.
 With turbulent geopolitical conditions and high interest rates contributing to unsteady macroeconomic conditions, higher-risk asset classes including venture capital and growth equity both received reduced investor attention.
+However, to really put the developments in the European funding market into perspective, it is critical to look at the longer-term picture.

 European early-stage deal activity near US-levels, generating strong deal pipeline